heutelbeck/sapl-policy-engine/sapl-node/examples/docker/with-keycloak/README.md

 ## Multi-Tenant Setup with OAuth2

-To use multi-tenant directory routing with OAuth2:
+The default setup uses single-directory mode.
+The `production-user` and `staging-user` have `sapl_pdp_id` claims that require multi-tenant configuration to work.
+To enable multi-tenant directory routing with OAuth2:

 1. Enable `MULTI_DIRECTORY` source type:
    ```yaml